MREYE-LUMC/visisipy/README.md

 ## Planned functions

-- Generation of realistic randomized eye models using the method proposed by Rozema et al.;
+- Generation of realistic randomized eye models using the method proposed by Rozema et al.[^rozema]

 ## Future ideas